maikReal/growthcast-proxy/README.md

 http://localhost:3000/api-doc
 ```

-### PostgreSQL
+## PostgreSQL

-There are several database tables that are mainly used by the backend:
+Several database tables are mainly used by the backend:

 - **users_casts_historical_data**
-  Stores pre-processed information about users casts for the whole user's casts history
+  Stores pre-processed information about user's casts for the whole user's cast history
 - **users_info**
   Stores the basic pre-processed data about a user and his activity on Farcaster

 All tables will be automatically created during the first launch.
 The only thing that you need to do is to create the database that should have the "growthcast" name and "growthcast_dev" for the development database

-#### Schemas
+### Schemas

 **users_all_historical_data** table schema: